ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

 ## Uninstallation

+### Xenia Manager

+1. Right-click Kameo in Xenia Manager and select **Patches > Configure**.
+2. Disable the FPS-related patches you no longer want to use and save the configuration.

+To remove the patch completely, use **Patches > Remove**.

+### Manual installation

 1. Close Xenia Canary.
-2. Disable `60 FPS`, `FPS Camera Fix` and `Aspect Ratio`.
-3. Remove the patch file corresponding to the revision you used, or restore your backup of the official Kameo patch file.
+2. Disable the enabled Kameo patches or remove the installed Kameo patch file from the `patches` folder.
+3. Restore any previous backup if necessary.

 The patches are applied in memory and do not modify `default.xex`, save data, profiles or game content.